How Much Does a Website Cost?

 Before we start talking numbers, it’s important to point out that the original question might not even be the right question.

-After all, why are you viewing website design as a cost?
+After all, why are you viewing website design packages at a cost?

-Your website should deliver results for your business.
-This means sales, enquiries, leads, visits to your physical location, phone calls, etc.
+Your website design should deliver results for your business.
+This means sales, inquiries, leads, visits to your physical location, phone calls, etc.

 When you look at your website from this perspective, it becomes an investment rather than a cost.